 Academic Standing, Probation and Dismissal – Graduate

 Good academic standing is maintained by meeting the standards for credits attempted and for grade point average.
-A student must attempt a minimum of 12 credits in the fall and spring semesters and three credits each Wintersession (courses graded Audit (AU) and Withdrawn (W) do not count toward the attempted minimum credit loads) and earn a semester grade point average which meets the following minimum standard:
+A student must attempt a minimum of 12 credits in the Fall and Spring semesters and 3 credits each Wintersession.Courses graded Audit (AU) and Withdrawn (W) do not count toward the attempted minimum credit loads.
+Students must also earn a semester grade-point average which meets the following minimum standard:

-The minimum cumulative grade point average required for graduation is 3.00, except for MArch and MLA candidates, who need a minimum cumulative GPA of 2.75.
+The minimum cumulative grade-point average required for graduation is 3.00, except for M.ARCH and MLA candidates who need a minimum cumulative GPA of 2.750.

-For purposes of academic review by the Academic Standing Committee, a grade of I (for incomplete) is computed in the grade point average as an F. Students may be subject to warning of academic probation or warning of academic dismissal (as appropriate) until the I grade is made up through the completion of required work.
+For purposes of academic review by the Academic Standing Committee, a grade of I (for incomplete) is computed in the grade point average as an F. Students may be subject to a warning of academic probation or a warning of academic dismissal (as appropriate) until the I grade is made up by completion of required work by the published deadline.

 Academic Standing Committee

-The Academic Standing Committee, along with the student’s department head, reviews the academic performance of all students at the end of the fall and spring terms.
+The Academic Standing Committee (ASC), along with the student’s Department Head and Graduate Program Director, review the academic performance of all students at the end of the Fall and Spring semesters.

-This committee also hears requests from students seeking exceptions to academic policies (e.g. enrolling for less than a full-time load, late course adds or drops, participating in commencement when degree requirements are not yet met).
-This committee meets regularly during the academic year.
-Students may file requests for exceptions with the Registrar’s office.
+This committee also hears requests from students seeking exceptions to academic policy (e.g. enrolling for less than full time credit load, late course adds or drops, walking at commencement with unfinished degree requirements, etc.)